bpoudel7/Firmware-Threat-Modeling-Template/README.md

 |                      | Not Applicable |

 ## Modeling Storage
-A firmware code running in a typical microcontroller uses a varieties of memory.
+A firmware code running in a typical microcontroller uses a varieties of memories.
 A process running in a typical microcontroller uses stack memory section, heap memory section, various level of instruction and data cache, DRAM memory, flash memory, etc.

 ### Attributes of Data Storage